BornToBeRoot/NETworkManager/docs/Documentation/01_Application.md

 parent: Documentation
 has_children: true
 nav_order: 1
-description: "Documentation of all applications."
+description: "Documentation of the applications"
 permalink: /Documentation/Application
 ---